 For a free legal consultation, call (310) 896-2723

-A 72-hour hold, or 5150, is an involuntary treatment in a mental health facility.
-The patient must meet at least one of these criteria because of a mental health disorder:
+A 72-hour hold, or 5150, is an involuntary treatment in a psychiatric hospital or mental ward.
+The patient must meet at least one of the following criteria because of a mental health disorder:

 - They are a danger to themselves and have threatened or attempted self-harm or suicide.